sr781/Automatic-Birthday-Wish-Emailer/README.md

 Figure 4: The program being run daily by a cloud hosting provider

-Insted of running the program manually everyday to see if it is anyones birthday, it can be automated.
+Instead of running the program manually everyday to see if it is anyones birthday, it can be automated.
 Figure 4 shows a website called "PythonAnywhere" where the code was uploaded and runs everyday at 10am